Tricia Dell, Interim Executive Director

-Hillary Smith, Interim Site Coordinator, Unitarian Universalist Church
+Matt Feuer, Interim Site Coordinator, San Mateo Park Students, Unitarian Universalist Church

-Charles Douglas, Site Coordinator, College Park Elementary School
+Charles Douglas, Site Coordinator, Baywood Students, San Mateo Park Elementary School

 For over 13 years, Charles has been actively involved with Homework Central.
 His leadership and deep commitment to the education of students has been evidenced by his role as the Site Coordinator at the Martin Luther King Recreation Center.
 Many Homework Central graduates have returned yearly to thank Charles for providing them with a safe and rewarding learning environment.
 Charles has also heard from former high school Student Interns who once worked with Charles as tutors at the MLK site.
 He has always taken an active and encouraging role in helping these Student Interns to attend and graduate from college.